 Frequently Asked Questions

-How do I establish Virginia Residency (Domicile)?
+How do I establish Virginia Domicile?

 - Continuous residence in Virginia

-- State income tax payment
+- State income tax filed as a resident

 - Driver's License or Identification Card